transumption-unstable/aurora-led/README.md

 ## Protocol

-AORURA exposes a serial connection (19200n8).
-Every command is exactly two bytes:
+AORURA communicates via a serial connection (19200n8).
+All commands it supports are exactly two bytes:

 - `XX` turns the LED off
 - `A<` puts the LED into its signature shimmering "aurora" state
-- a color byte + `!` makes the LED light up with the given color
+- a color byte followed by `!` makes the LED light up with the given color
-- a color byte + `*` makes the LED flash with the given color at a half-second interval
+- a color byte followed by `*` makes the LED flash with the given color at a half-second interval

-AORURA responds to these commands with one byte: `Y` if successful, `N` if not.
+AORURA responds to these commands with a single byte: `Y` if successful, `N` if not.

 There's one more: `SS`.
 AORURA responds to this command with two bytes representing the command for its current state.